Manchester-Central/CHAOS-Shuffleboard-Widgets/README.md

 It currently contains:
 * A widget for configuring the Auto Steps that we use for our autonomous scripting language

+Check our [releases page](https://github.com/Manchester-Central/CHAOS-Shuffleboard-Widgets/releases) for our latest published versions.

 # HOW-TO: Build, Debug, and Deploy our Widget(s)